gy-0/Imagio/README.md

 2. **Adjust Processing** (Optional)
    - Click "⚙️ Show Advanced" (⌘A) to reveal processing controls
-   - Select a preset for common scenarios (Document, Handwriting, Low Quality, Photo)
+   - Configure LLM settings for prompt optimization
-   - OR manually adjust:
+   - OR manually adjust OCR preprocessing parameters
-     - Contrast, brightness, and sharpness
-     - Gaussian blur for noise reduction
-     - CLAHE for contrast enhancement
-     - Bilateral filter for edge-preserving smoothing
-     - Morphology operations (erode/dilate)
-     - Adaptive threshold for binary conversion
    - Choose recognition language

 3. **Extract Text**
-   - Click "🔍 Extract Text" (⌘↵) to perform OCR
-   - Watch the progress indicator
+   - OCR automatically runs when an image is selected
+   - View the extracted text in the middle panel
-   - View before/after comparison if desired
+   - Edit the text if needed

 4. **Export Results**
    - Click "📋 Copy" (⌘C) to copy text to clipboard
    - Click "💾 Save" (⌘S) to save as a text file

+### AI Image Generation Workflow

+1. **Optimize Prompt**
+   - After extracting text, configure your desired image style
+   - Add additional description (optional)
+   - Click "✨ Optimize Prompt" to generate an optimized prompt using LLM

+2. **Generate Image**
+   - Review and edit the optimized prompt if needed
+   - Select your desired aspect ratio (16:9, 1:1, etc.)
+   - Click "🎨 Generate Image" to create an image using FLUX Pro 1.1 Ultra
+   - Wait for the generation to complete (usually 10-30 seconds)
+   - View the generated image in the right panel

+**Note:** Image generation requires a valid BFL API key configured in `public/config.local.json`

 ## ⌨️ Keyboard Shortcuts